mallim/mallim-blog1/_posts/2018-03-21-java-kilim.md

 * [Kilim's Task as inner class - the only example...](https://segmentfault.com/a/1190000000697487)
 * [Comprehensive Kilim's introduction - but in Chinese](http://blog.csdn.net/zy416548283/article/details/79145915)
 * [Java的Actor框架--kilim](http://www.voidcn.com/article/p-viilcazq-w.html)

+### Added on 24-03-2018 - Note to myself

+Do you think you can do [this](http://iteratrlearning.com/java/2016/12/26/pipes-and-filters-actors-akka-java.html) - [Implementing The Pipes and Filters Pattern using Actors in Akka for Java](http://iteratrlearning.com/java/2016/12/26/pipes-and-filters-actors-akka-java.html) in Kilim? hmmm